-- 1. An application file shall be opened once any portion of the application and the fee is received. - 2.
-Initial review of an application file shall be made by an ASPPB staff member.
-This initial review shall consist of the completion of an Application Checklist in order to verify that the required documentation has been submitted by the candidate and primary source verification completed. - 3.
+- 1. An application file shall be opened once any portion of the application, and the fee is received. - 2.
+An initial review of an application file shall be made by an ASPPB staff member.
+This initial review shall consist of the completion of an Application Checklist to verify that the required documentation has been submitted by the candidate and primary source verification completed. - 3.
 If the application is deemed incomplete, the applicant will be notified in writing of the deficiencies precluding action on the application. - 4.
-Once an application is determined to be complete, an evaluation of the application file shall be conducted, - a.
-For applicants applying under the American Board of Professional Psychology (ABPP) application option or those applicants with a doctoral degree that was accredited by the American Psychological Association or Canadian Psychological Association at the time the degree was conferred: - 1) The application will be reviewed by two reviewers.
-The first review shall consist of reviewing the credentials submitted, perform appropriate analysis, and, if necessary, return the application to staff for verification.
+Once an application is determined to be complete, an evaluation of the application file shall be conducted: - a.
+For applicants applying under the ABPP application option or those applicants with a doctoral degree that was accredited by the American Psychological Association or Canadian Psychological Association at the time the degree was conferred: - i.
+The application will be reviewed by two (2) reviewers (ASPPB staff and/or Mobility Committee members).
+The first review shall consist of reviewing the credentials submitted, performing appropriate analysis, and, if necessary, returning the application to staff for verification.
 After that reviewer recommends approval or denial of the application, the application shall be forwarded to the second reviewer.
-If the second reviewer concurs, the application will be deemed approved or denied by the Committee. - 2) If the reviewers do not concur, the application will be submitted to the entire Committee for a final determination. - b.
-For applicants not applying under 4 a above: - 1).
+If the second reviewer concurs, the application will be deemed approved or denied by the Committee. - ii.
+If the reviewers do not concur, the application will be submitted to the entire Committee for a final determination. - b.
+For applicants not applying under 4 a above: - i.
 The application will be reviewed by three (3) reviewers (ASPPB staff and/or Mobility Committee members), two (2) of whom are psychologists.
-The first review shall consist of reviewing the credentials submitted, perform appropriate analysis, and, if necessary, return the application to staff for verification.
+The first ASPPB Mobility Program Policies and Procedures v7.2025 review shall consist of reviewing the credentials submitted, performing appropriate analysis, and, if necessary, returning the application to staff for verification.
 After that reviewer recommends approval or denial of the application, the application shall be forwarded to the next reviewer.
 If the next reviewer concurs, the application is forwarded to the third reviewer.
-If all reviewers concur, the application will be deemed approved or denied by the Committee. - 2).
-If the reviewers do not concur, the application will be submitted to the entire
+If all reviewers concur, the application will be deemed approved or denied by the Committee.

-Committee for a final determination.

-- 5. Reviews by the Committee or Committee members may be completed by electronic means. - 6.
+- ii.
+If the reviewers do not concur, the application will be submitted to the entire committee for final determination. - 5.
+Reviews by the Committee or Committee members may be completed by electronic means. - 6.
 The applicant will be notified in writing of a decision to certify or deny certification.
 An individual whose application is denied will be advised of the procedures to remediate deficiencies or appeal the Committee's decision.

-G. Grounds for Denial
+F. Grounds for Denial